Dre Campbell Farm

 This is another natural gypsy moth control method—and an attractive one.

-Birds will eat any larvae found while feasting on seeds.
+Some birds will eat any larvae found while feasting on seeds.
 So, planting attractive plants like sunflowers can help bring birds to the garden.

 12. Cover Woodpiles